avosa/my-cheat-sheet/all_things_git.md

 ## merge

-- `git merge` combines two or more development histories together
+`git merge` combines two or more development histories together<br>
-- when used with `fetch`, it will combine the fetched history of the remote branch into the currently checkout out local branch
+When used with `fetch`, it will combine the fetched history of the remote branch into the currently checkout out local branch

 - merge changes
 ```bash